-Samsung Galaxy Note 7 fires, recall and cancellation: Everything you need to know
+Samsung Galaxy Note 7 fires, recall, cancellation, and rebirth: Everything you need to know

 Reader comments

-Samsung Galaxy Note 7 fires, recall and cancellation: Everything you need to know
+Samsung Galaxy Note 7 fires, recall, cancellation, and rebirth: Everything you need to know

 Hello!
 My name is Christina Guessferd, and I am a journalism student at Emerson College in Boston, MA.
 I am writing a paper on secrecy in corporations in relation to product recalls and have chosen to focus on the Samsung Galaxy Note 7.
 I have commented on a few of the threads in this forum, and I was hoping to get in touch with someone who had an experience with or opinion of this recall.
 If possible, I would love ask anyone who can offer up some insight a couple of quick questions over email as soon as possible, or we can figure out how to connect another way.
 Thank you!